 USA TODAY polled some successful teenage micro business owners for advice.
 Here’s what they said:

 • Expand upon your interests.
-“Find a task (or) work you like and that is in demand,” says Lucas Rice, 18, who runs a successful landscaping business in Loveland, Ohio.
+“Find a task (or) work you like and that is in demand,” says Lucas Rice, who ran a successful landscaping business as a teenager.
 “With my business, I like to be outdoors and to work with my hands, which was one of the reasons I chose landscaping.”

 • Price wisely.
 “Feel around and see what other companies are charging,” then price competitively, Rice says.
 “When you’re starting out, go a little lower on price in order to start capturing some customers.”